Attempted assassination of Ronald Reagan: Delahanty, Tim McCarthy, and Brady

 Thomas Delahanty recovered but developed permanent nerve damage to his left arm, and was ultimately forced to retire from the Metropolitan Police Department due to his disability.
 Tim McCarthy recovered fully and was the first of the wounded men to be discharged from the hospital.
 James Brady survived, but his wound left him with slurred speech and partial paralysis that required the full-time use of a wheelchair.

 Brady remained press secretary for the remainder of Reagan's administration, but this was primarily a titular role.
 Later, Brady and his wife Sarah became leading advocates of gun control and other actions to reduce the amount of gun violence in the United States.
-They also became active in the lobbying organization Handgun Control, Inc.—which would eventually be renamed the Brady Campaign to Prevent Gun Violence—and founded the non-profit Brady Center to Prevent Gun Violence.
+They became active in the lobbying organization Handgun Control, Inc.—which was eventually renamed the Brady Campaign to Prevent Gun Violence—and founded the non-profit Brady Center to Prevent Gun Violence.
 The Brady Handgun Violence Prevention Act was passed in 1993 as a result of their work.
 Brady died on August 4, 2014, in Alexandria, Virginia, at the age of 73.

-Following Brady's death, the District of Columbia Medical Examiner ruled the death a homicide stemming from wounds caused by the Hinckley assassination attempt.
+Following Brady's death, the District of Columbia Medical Examiner ruled the death a homicide caused by his wounds sustained in assassination attempt.
 This ruling raised the possibility that Hinckley could face additional future murder charges.
 However, prosecutors declined to do so for two reasons.
-First, a jury had already declared Hinckley insane at the time of the shooting and the constitutional prohibition against double jeopardy would preclude overturning this ruling on account of Brady's death.
-Second, in 1981 Washington, D.C. still had the common law "year and a day" rule in place.
-Although the year and a day rule had been abolished in the district prior to 2014, the constitutional prohibition against ex post facto law would preclude the upgrading of charges for deaths resulting today from acts committed while the rule was in effect and would prohibit the government from challenging Hinckley's successful insanity defense based on the current federal law.
+First, a jury had already declared Hinckley insane at the time of the shooting, and the constitutional prohibition against double jeopardy would preclude overturning this ruling on account of Brady's death.
+Second, in 1981 Washington, D.C., still had the common law "year and a day" rule in place.
+Although the year and a day rule had been abolished in the district prior to 2014, the constitutional prohibition against ex post facto law would preclude the upgrading of charges for deaths resulting today from acts committed while the rule was in effect, and would prohibit the government from challenging Hinckley's successful insanity defense based on the current federal law.

-The shooting of Reagan exacerbated the debate on gun control in the U.S. that began with the December 1980 handgun murder of John Lennon.
+The shooting of Reagan exacerbated the debate on gun control in the U.S., that began with the December 1980 handgun murder of John Lennon.
 Reagan expressed opposition to increased handgun control following Lennon's death and reiterated his opposition after his own shooting.
 However, in a speech at an event marking the assassination attempt's 10th anniversary, Reagan endorsed the Brady Act:

-In 1994, Reagan made numerous appeals to support the Federal Assault Weapons Ban in the House of Representatives; at least two representatives, Republican Scott L. Klug and Democrat Richard Swett, credit Reagan's efforts for their decision to vote for the bill, which eventually passed by a 216–214 margin.
+In 1994, Reagan made numerous appeals to support the Federal Assault Weapons Ban in the House of Representatives.
+At least two representatives, Republican Scott L. Klug and Democrat Richard Swett, credit Reagan's efforts for their decision to vote for the bill, which eventually passed by a 216–214 margin.